DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_show_unscheduled_config.md - enables showing unscheduled tasks
 - api/gantt_skip_off_time_config.md - hides non-working time from the time scale
 - api/gantt_smart_rendering_config.md - enables the smart rendering mode for gantt's tasks and links rendering
-- api/gantt_smart_scales_config.md - specifies that only visible part of the scale is rendered
+- api/gantt_smart_scales_config.md - specifies that only visible part of the scale is rendered on the screen
 - api/gantt_sort_config.md - enables sorting in the table
 - api/gantt_start_date_config.md - sets the start value of the time scale
 - api/gantt_start_on_monday_config.md - sets the start day of weeks